StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

     /**
      * Configure the connector with the required properties.
      * You also need to add properties "sink.properties.format" and "sink.properties.strip_outer_array"
-     * to tell the connector the input records are JSON-format.
+     * to tell the connector the input records are JSON-format and to strip the outermost array structure.
      */
     StarRocksSinkOptions options = StarRocksSinkOptions.builder()
             .withProperty("jdbc-url", jdbcUrl)